Angular2ES/firebase-usermanagement/README.md

 import { AppComponent } from './app.component';

-// Import your library
+// Import the library
-import { NgxAuthFirebaseUIModule } from 'ngx-auth-firebaseui';
+import { NgUserManagementModule } from 'ng-usermanagement';
-import {BrowserAnimationsModule} from '@angular/platform-browser/animations';
+import { BrowserAnimationsModule } from '@angular/platform-browser/animations';

 const firebaseConfig = {
   authGuardLoggedInURL: "[fallback Url]" // Fallback to this url if the user isn't logged in